Before hitting the woods this fall, make sure you have the correct license and are familiar with the most up-to-date regulations!

 The Indiana DNR website features interactive maps and downloadable guides to assist hunters in finding suitable public hunting locations.

-Hunter education is mandatory in Indiana for anyone born after January 1, 1985, before they can purchase a hunting license.
+Hunter education certification is required to purchase a hunting license in Indiana if you were born after Dec.
+31, 1986, unless you are hunting under an apprentice license.
 The course covers essential topics such as firearm safety, wildlife conservation, and ethical hunting practices.

 Hunter education courses are offered both in-person and online through approved providers.
 Successful completion results in a certification card required for license purchase.